National Counselor Exam (NCE)

 What Texas State University Students Need to Know about the NCE:

 The NCE is a 200-item multiple choice examination designed to assess knowledge and skills determined to be important for providing effective counseling services.
 Passing the National Counselor Exam is a requirement for licensure in many states, including the State of Texas.
-See the Examination website for the Texas State Board of Examiners of Professional Counselors (LPC Board) for more information.
+See the Applying for a License page for the Texas State Board of Examiners of Professional Counselors (LPC Board) for more information.

 Here is some basic information about taking the NCE:

 - Since our counseling program is CACREP-accredited, students can choose to take the NCE before or after graduation.
 If you apply to take the NCE while you are still in the counseling program, you will actually be applying to become a National Certified Counselor (NCC).
 As part of this certification application, you will be able to take the NCE.
 If you choose to take the NCE after graduation, you will apply to take the NCE though the LPC Board and will not include application for the NCC.
 See the table below for more information about the differences between these two options.

 - Students do not have to take the NCE prior to graduation.
 The NCE is not the Comprehensive Exam (CPCE), which is a requirement/exit examination for graduation from the Professional Counseling Program.
 A separate email will be sent via the student listserv when the CPCE application is available online.

 |Taking the NCE During Graduate School||Taking the NCE After Graduate School|

 |NCE is offered twice every year: in April and October.||NCE is offered each month.|

 |NCE is administered as a computer-based exam.||NCE is administered as a computer-based exam.|